How To Hire Farm Workers Successfully in 8 Easy Steps

 - Graders and sorters inspect any products leaving the farm and ensure the products meet safety standards and can be sold to companies or the public.

 Good people know good people.
 Over time, you’ll develop relationships with great farm workers, some of whom you’ll hire back season after season.
-But even if you’re familiar with a worker, we don’t recommend skipping all the steps outlined here.
+But even if you’re familiar with a worker, we don’t recommend skipping the steps outlined here.
+You should still call references and conduct background checks, especially if it’s been a few years since they last worked for you.

-On a tangent, if you are tempted to hire family members as it can make for faster hiring, keep in mind that it can lead to trouble.
+Also, if you are tempted to hire family members to make for faster hiring, keep in mind that it can still lead to trouble.
 What happens if they don’t cut it?
-What if other workers see them taking advantage of their relationship to you?
+What if other workers see them taking advantage of their relationship with you?
 Unless you’re desperate for help, hiring family members often isn’t worth the trouble.

 - Job title